netrisai/docs/tutorials/connecting-servers-fabric.rst

 .. image:: images/vnet.png
     :align: center

-If you are planning to use Link Aggregation in your setup, please take a look at the options provided by Netris here [link to the LAG section]
+If you are planning to use Link Aggregation in your setup, please take a look at the options provided by Netris :doc:`here</lag>`.